OSGeo/PROJ/docs/source/operations/operations_computation.rst

 geographic CRS) and one from the ESRI registry;

-PROJ can now test 10 x 7 different combinations of source x target CRSs, using the database research explained in the previous section.
+PROJ can now test 10 x 7 different combinations of source x target CRSs, using the database searching method explained in the previous section.
 As soon as one of this combination returns at least one non-ballpark combination, the result set coming from that combination is used.
 PROJ will then add before that transformation a conversion between the source CRS and the first intermediate CRS,